Azuriom/azuriom.com/content/en/docs/games.md

 ---
-title: Games
+title: Custom games
 ---

-# Link Azuriom and your own game server
+# Add support for a new game

 ## Requirements